bsmith89/human-gut-diversity-manuscript/manuscript.md

 transients from the external environment.
 If this hypothesis is correct then community composition should reflect primarily neutral processes.

+-  How do they survive the stomach acid and oxygen rich atmosphere?

 ## Emergent Properties and Higher Level Selection ##
 As a result of the immense importance of the gut microbiome to host health,